tencentyun/intlcloud-documents/product/游戏服务/游戏多媒体引擎/SDK 文档/Mini Program SDK/接口文档_intl.md

-This article talks about integration for Mini Program in details to help Mini Program developers debug and integrate APIs for Tencent Cloud's Game Multimedia Engine (GME).
+This article talks about integration for Mini Program in detail to help Mini Program developers debug and integrate APIs for Tencent Cloud's Game Multimedia Engine (GME).

 ## Applying for GME Service